Please note: The course mentioned in this post is currently closed for enrolment.

 However, this isn’t going to make you rich and if you have zero experience, it’s probably going to take you a while to make your first sale.

-Personally, I was introduced to this strategy by following this simple Pinterest course…
+I was introduced to this strategy by following this step-by-step Pinterest course.

-Which claims that you can potentially make your first affiliate sale within just 24 hours!
+The course claims that you can potentially make your first affiliate sale, in just 24 hours!

-But if you’re new to this game, I would give yourself a little longer than this.
+But if you’re new to this game, I would certainly give yourself a little longer than this.

-It also depends how quickly you implement the tips, how much you pin, how many followers you have… and so on!
+It also depends how quickly you implement the tips, how much you pin, how many followers you have and how much you really take action on the advice given.

 During the course of this in depth tutorial post, I am going to cover the following topics: